flarum/docs/docs/extend/api.md

 ### Visibility

-You can use the `visible` method to determine whether an attribute should be visible in the API response.
+You can use the `visible` method to conditionally include an attribute in the API response.

 ```php
 use Flarum\Api\Context;